dariia-vva/automation-portfolio/ChatBot for Instagram Flower Shop/README.md

-# Automation Expert | Make.com & Chatbot Specialist

-👋 I'm Daria, an automation enthusiast with a passion for optimizing processes and helping businesses save time through smart automation solutions.
-I specialize in integrating tools like **Make.com**, **ManyChat**, and **Google Sheets** to create seamless workflows and improve efficiency.

----

 ## 🌟 Projects

 ### 📌 ManyChat Chatbot for Instagram Flower Shop – 80% Faster Response Time and 50% Reduced Manual Workload